 This was a Robusto cigar at a 5″ x 54 ring gauge.
 The cigar is made entirely from Nicaraguan tobacco.
 The wrapper is a Habano Maduro.
 The binder and filler are also from Nicaragua.
 The cigar was wrapped in cellophane.
 After removing the cigar from the cellophane, I immediately noticed the construction was very good.
 The cigar was tightly wrapped and consistently firm to the touch.
 The wrapper was veiny but not oily.

 Prior to lighting the cigar, I noted smells of cocoa and some floral notes.
 I used my Xikar VX cutter to clip the cap.
 The pre light draw was smooth.
 And after toasting the foot of the cigar with my torch lighter, I was greeted with a slightly sweet first draw.
 Definitely heavy notes of cocoa on this cigar.
-This is one of those cigars that my wife is OK with me smoking around her.
-A couple weeks ago at the beach, she even decided she would taste it (and noted it tasted better than those nasty cigarettes I used to smoke several years ago).

 The burn was also very even.
 If you look at the slideshow below, I did get one good ash column out of it before it broke off.
 The cigar didn’t burn unnecessarily hot, nor did it require maintenance re-lights.
 Start to finish the cigar took me just shy of an hour and a half watching the early SEC game.